knative/docs/docs/concepts/README.md

 <!-- TODO: point to Discovery ClusterDuckType documentation. -->

-The most basic usage of duck typing in Knative is our usage of object refs in resource specs to "point" to another resource.
-The contract of the object holding the ref will prescribe the expected duck type of the "pointee".
+A fundamental use of duck typing in Knative is the use of object references in resource _specs_ to point to another resource.
+The definition of the object containing the reference prescribes the expected duck type of the resource being referenced.

 In the following example, a Knative `Example` resource named `pointer` references a `Dog` resource named `pointee` in its spec: